jlyang1990/Data_Mining_Cup_2016/README.md

 ## Feature engineering

 Feature engineering is always the most important and crutial part in data science competition.
-We approach the feature engineering problem from several different perspectives:
+We approached the feature engineering problem from several different perspectives:

 - Aggregation.

-We group data (e.g., price, quantity) by certain variables, such as orderID, customerID, articleID and orderDate.
-To each group of the data, we apply aggregate functions including min, max, mean, sum, number of elements, number of unique elements, etc. We then expand the summarized data by inserting them into each row.
+  We grouped data (e.g., price, quantity) by certain variables, such as `orderID`, `customerID`, `articleID` and `orderDate`.
+To each group of the data, we applied aggregate functions including mean, sum, number of elements, number of unique elements, etc. We then expanded the summarized data by inserting them into each row.
 Here are some examples: total quantity per order, total number of orders per customer and mean recommended retail price per article.

 - Decoding.

-  - ColorCode is represented by four-digit numbers, where each digit has its own meaning, such as color, shade and pattern.
+  - `ColorCode` is represented by four-digit numbers, where each digit has its own meaning, such as color, shade and pattern.
 Thus, it is more reasonable to use each digit of colorCode as features.
-  - SizeCode is represented in different units for different productGroup and thus be converted into a uniform unit.
+  - `SizeCode` is represented in different units for different product groups and thus is converted into a uniform unit.
-  - Rrp (recommended retail price) reflects the price level of the items, such as cheap, regular and luxury.
+  - `rrp` (recommended retail price) reflects the price level of the items, such as cheap, regular and luxury.
-  - PaymentMethod can be manually classified into two groups: invoice and right-away.
+  - `PaymentMethod` can be manually classified into two groups: invoice and right-away.

 - Customer behavior.

-  - We propose some criteria to measure similarity between items in a single order.
-For example, items with the same articleID and colorCode, with the same productGroup and rrp, etc. For each item in a single order, we count the total quantity of items that are similar to it.
+  - We proposed some criteria to measure similarity between items in a single order.
+For example, items with the same `articleID` and `colorCode`, with the same `productGroup` and `rrp`, etc. For each item in a single order, we counted the total quantity of items that are similar to it.
 Intuitively, the larger the value is, the higher probability of returning this item is.
-  - We create features that reflect customer preferences since they tend to pick their preferred items among similar items.
+  - We created features that reflect customer preferences since they tend to pick their preferred items among similar items.
 For example, the percentage of each possible color of a specific article bought by a customer.
-  - We extend the idea of similar items to the across-order cases.
+  - We extended the idea of similar items to the across-order cases.
 If a customer has bought similar items many times, the customer is very familiar with this type of items and has a higher probability of keeping it.
-We create relevant features based on these conjectures.

 - Likelihood of returning.

-We use the out-of-sample returning rate to construct the likelihood features for each customer and each month.
+  We used the out-of-sample returning rate to construct the likelihood features for each customer and each month.
 It turns out that the change of the prediction is significant when likelihood features are added, and this would greatly improve the performance of model stacking described later.

-- New productGroup transformation.
-The new productGroups that appear in the test data only are manually imputed by matching them with the existing productGroups.
-We cannot validate this extrapolation using the available data.
+- New product group transformation.

+  The new product groups that appear in the test data only are manually imputed by matching them with the existing product groups.
 To be conservative, the final prediction is a weighted average of the predictions where the imputation is conducted in two different ways.

-The script for feature engineering is *feature_data.R*.
+The script for feature engineering is [*feature_data.R*](https://github.com/jlyang1990/Data_Mining_Cup_2016/blob/master/feature_data.R).
 The package **data.table** is used to make the syntax concise and computation fast.

 ## Modeling strategy